IBM/build-deploy-cloud-native-application-using-cp4a/WIKI.md

 You will develop a simple Java weather application using Codewind and Tekton pipeline for Continous delivery in this code pattern.

-Accelerators deliver innovative technology to speed up the design process.
-As well as embedding Reference Blueprints that are based on Reference Architectures in the  [Cloud Architecture Center](https://www.ibm.com/cloud/architecture/architectures), they also provide the framework for designing your application from scratch.
+Accelerators for teams not only deliver innovative technology to speed up the design process, it provides Reference Blueprints that are based on Reference Architectures in the  [Cloud Architecture Center](https://www.ibm.com/cloud/architecture/architectures).

 When you have completed this code pattern, you will understand how to: